Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Proofs of the Main Theorems

+\paragraph{Term $(II)$} We are only left to show that $(II) \rightarrow_p 1$.
+We can then invoke Slutsky theorem to complete the proof.
+We can write

 To show that (A) converges it suffices to note that the denominator is bounded from below by a finite positive constant by Lemmas \ref{lem:gamma_1_star}, \ref{lem:firststat} and the fact that each variance component is bounded away from zero under Assumption \ref{ass:4m}.
-The conditional variance of each component in the numerator reads as follows (recall by the above lemmas that $n||\hat{\gamma}_t||^2 = O_p(1)$)